simon-ritchie/apysc/docs_src/source/animation_reset.md

 # animation_reset interface

-This page will explain the `animation_reset` method interface.
+This page explains the `animation_reset` method interface.

 ## What interface is this?

-The `animation_reset` interface will reset all animations and stop.
+The `animation_reset` interface resets all animations and stop.

-This interface exists in the instances that have the animation interfaces (such as the `animation_x`, `animation_move`).
+This interface exists in the instances that have the animation interfaces (such as the `animation_x`\, `animation_move`).

 ## Basic usage

-The following example will set the click event to the rectangle and if you click the rectangle x-coordinate animation will start.
-After 1 second passed the x-coordinate animation will reset by the `animation_reset` interface:
+The following example sets the click event to the rectangle.
+If you click the rectangle, the x-coordinate animation starts.
+After 1 second has passed, the `animation_reset` interface resets the x-coordinate animation:

 ```py
 # runnable